AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 [//]: # (Tables present in document template can be expanded by using arrays as an input data for text tags.)

-- Prerequisite
+*Note:*

-  - Table must be present in your template document with cells containing appropriate text tags having array values.
+Table must be present in your template document with cells containing appropriate text tags having array values.

 **How to expand Tables**